-The combination of BSPS and M.S. in Medicinal and Biological Chemistry (MBC) gives students the ability and choice to get two degrees in five years.
-Students in this program are able to complete the BSPS portion in 3.5 years by graduating in December of the P2 year.
+The combination of BSPS degree with a major in Medicinal and Biological Chemistry (MBC) and M.S. in Medicinal Chemistry gives students the ability to obtain two degrees in five years.
+Students in this program complete the BSPS portion in 3.5 years by graduating in December of the P2 year.

-Once the B.S.P.S. degree is awarded the student can move from provisional to accepted in the graduate program.
-Information on and requirements for the M.S. portion of the B.S.P.S.
-MBC Major & M.S.
-Medicinal Chemistry option is in the CPPS Graduate Catalog in the section entitled: Master of Science in Medicinal Chemistry.
+Once the BSPS. degree is awarded the student can move from provisional to accepted in the graduate program.
+Information on and requirements for the M.S. portion of the program is in the CPPS Graduate Catalog in the section entitled: Master of Science in Medicinal Chemistry.

-The student would begin the Master's portion in the spring semester following the B.S.P.S.
-MBC graduation at the end of the Fall term, and could complete the M.S. degree by the end of the spring semester of the following year.
-Therefore the two degrees, B.S.P.S.
-MBC and M.S.
-Medicinal Chemistry, could be accomplished in 5 calendar years.
+The student begins the Master's portion in the spring semester following the BSPS MBC graduation at the end of the Fall term, and could complete the M.S. degree by the end of the spring semester of the following year.
+Therefore, the two degrees, BSPS MBC and M.S.
+Medicinal Chemistry, could be completed in 5 calendar years.